Campus privacy officer: General Data Protection Regulation

 Failure to comply with GDPR requirements may result in penalties of up to €20 million or 4% of the worldwide annual revenue of the entity, whichever amount is higher.
 Thus, privacy risks associated with potential GDPR exposure are likely to be an important component of a CPOs duties.

-One notable aspect of the GDPR is a provision that, in certain circumstances, may require the appointment of a Data Protection Officer (DPO).
+One notable aspect of the GDPR is a provision that, in certain circumstances, may require the appointment of a data protection officer (DPO).
 Specifically, Article 37 of the GDPR states the factors that may require appointment of a DPO.
 The DPO within an organization may appear to be analogous to the role of CPO within a university, however a DPO differs in a number of significant ways and the two roles should not be confused or conflated.

-US Federal Laws
+US federal laws

 Family Educational Rights and Privacy Act

 The Family Educational Rights and Privacy Act (FERPA) enacted in 1974 ensures that universities provide students and parents with their respective education records.
 College students have the right to request their academic and personal records from their university and challenge the statements within those records if they are false.
 FERPA also prevents universities from sharing student data, specifically personally identifiable information, with outside organizations without the explicit consent of the student.

 CPOs are responsible for helping their respective university abide by the guidelines of FERPA.
 If a student or parent believes that his university is not complying to FERPA's standards they are allowed to file a complaint to the Family Policy Compliance Office (FPCO) in the U.S. Department of Education.
 If the Office investigates a complaint about a university and discovers that the school is violating FERPA, the Office will contact the university and explain the steps it must take to comply with it.